rachelHey/metricsWG/README.md

-# metricsWG
+# COARA Working Groups on "Responsible metrics and indicators"

-COARA WG on "Responsible metrics and indicators"
+TBA